08 Feb Top 10 Optometry EHR Software Must-Haves

 1. Secure Access to Data Anywhere, Anytime, and from Any Device

-Cyberattacks and ransomware were top headlines throughout 2021.
+Cyberattacks, ransomware, and data breaches continue to be top headlines.
 That’s why a critical part of your patient data protection efforts should involve EHR cloud security.

 Protecting patient data is the number one priority at First Insight.
 MaximEyes.com eye care software protects your cloud data with the Microsoft® Azure Advanced Threat Protection (ATP) cloud-based security solution, which backs up the last 30 days of your data.
 Data is typically recovered within 2–8 hours if a disaster should occur.